b3d3c/BDsploit/README.md

 BDsploit (Big Data Exploitation and Post-exploitation Toolkit) is a series of scripts use to exploit and gain access on DC/OS and Marathon clusters.
 It also provides the ability to use Shodan API to search on the internet for exploitable clusters.

-Please, only use this code if you can exploit a cluster
+Please, only use this code if you can exploit the cluster.

 ## Installation